dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Spec.md

   - When converting multiple phrases with identical text from the same account, exactly one global row MUST remain (account_id = NULL) and the rest MUST be deleted.
   - When a global phrase with the same text already exists, selected account phrases with that text MUST be deleted (deduplicated) and no additional global rows created.
   - Operation MUST be synchronous and update in-memory snapshots and caches for both the account scope and the global scope on success; UI MUST reflect final snapshot state.
-  - Conversion MUST be guarded by per-account lock and global lock to avoid races; UI displays converted and duplicates removed counts.
   - UI MUST allow:
     - Adding a new global phrase
     - Multi-selecting account phrases via checkboxes and invoking Convert Selected to Global